mcollu/scube/docs/source/sec_ex_A03_Lx.rst

 Constraints
 ~~~~~~~~~~~
-To be specified in CNSTR.xlsx .
+To be specified in CNSTR.xlsx.

 Level 1 (L1)
 ^^^^^^^^^^^^